 Mine leachate comes from different sources that have different characteristics and implications, including high walls, waste rock, and mine adits.
-Often monitoring data are not collected in a specific enough manner to distinguish the characteristics of these different sources, and also the chemistry of leachate from each source can be similar.
-However, it is important to understand these different sources of leachate during operations for prediction into the closure phases.
+Often monitoring data are not collected in a specific enough manner to distinguish the characteristics of these different sources, and the chemistry of leachate from each source can be similar.
+However, it is important to understand these different sources of leachate during operations for predicting into the closure phases.
 High walls are likely to remain after mining and therefore will produce leachate into and beyond closure.
-Waste rock typically has a saturated and an unsaturated zone, can have high porosity and permeability, and might contain partial oxidation products that flush through during high rainfall events.
-Appropriate water collection systems should also be put in place at the base of the rock piles to characterise the quality of the leachate early in pile construction.
+Waste rock and tailings typically have a saturated and an unsaturated zone, can have low to high porosity and permeability, and might contain partial oxidation products that flush through during high rainfall events.
+Appropriate water collection systems should also be put in place at the base of the rock pile tailings storage facilities to characterise the quality of the leachate early in pile construction.
 Mine adits can produce a consistent flow rate driven by groundwater, and contain a chemistry limited mostly to Fe, sulphate, and low-pH water (Trumm et al. 2017).